Situation:

-One of the largest management consulting firms prominent in the business process and systems integration field was experiencing unacceptable turnover of its consulting staff, especially at the associate level with five to seven years of valuable experience.
-The rate of turnover was affecting their ability to staff client assignments with an adequate number of experienced consultants, jeopardizing its commitment to deliver superior service to its clients.
+A management consulting firm prominent in the business process and systems integration field was experiencing unacceptable turnover of its consulting staff, especially among associates with five to seven years of valuable experience.
+The turnover rate was affecting the firm’s ability to staff client assignments with an adequate number of experienced consultants and jeopardizing its commitment to delivering superior service.

 Process

 The D.G.
-McDermott Associates team interviewed senior partners as well as the three unit heads of the major practice areas most affected by the turnover.
-From this research, the D.G.
-McDermott Associates team formulated tentative conclusions regarding what was causing the turnover.
-To validate our conclusions, we developed an instrument which was used to guide individual discussions regarding recruiting, training and development and compensation practices with representatives of other major consulting firms.
+McDermott Associates team interviewed senior partners and the three unit heads of the major practice areas most affected by the turnover.
+From this research, the DGM team formulated conclusions about what was causing the turnover.
+To validate our conclusions, we developed an instrument which we used to guide individual discussions with representatives of other major consulting firms about recruiting, training and development, and compensation practices.

 Solution

 D.G.
-McDermott Associates concluded that the client needed to restructure its policies regarding the caseload and work hours of associate-level consultants.
-Becoming more sensitive to the work and family issues facing the workforce of the 1990's and beyond was critical to retaining high-potential personnel.
+McDermott Associates concluded that the client needed to restructure its policies for the caseload and work hours of associate-level consultants.
+Becoming more sensitive to the work and family issues facing the workforce was critical to retaining high-potential personnel.

 Outcome